Chris Hughes

 Christopher Hughes (born November 26, 1983) is an American entrepreneur and author who co-founded and served as spokesman for the online social directory and networking site Facebook until 2007.
 He was the publisher and editor-in-chief of The New Republic from 2012 to 2016.

 Hughes co-founded the Economic Security Project (ESP) in 2016.
 In 2018, he published Fair Shot: Rethinking Inequality and How We Earn and in 2025 he published Marketcrafters: The 100-year Struggle to Shape the American Economy.

 Early life

 Hughes grew up in Hickory, North Carolina, as the only child of Arlen "Ray" Hughes, an industrial paper salesman, and Brenda Hughes, a mathematics teacher.
-He was raised as an evangelical Lutheran.
+He was raised as an evangelical Lutheran but later rejected the faith.
 He graduated from Phillips Academy in Andover, Massachusetts, before earning a Bachelor of Arts in History and English Literature, magna cum laude, from Harvard College.

 In February 2020, it was reported that Hughes was in the process of earning his Master of Arts in economics from The New School.
 He has since begun a Doctor of Philosophy in business ethics and legal studies at the University of Pennsylvania.